Three National Parks in One!

 Starting from Kaiteriteri or Marahau, there are a number of ways to access the Abel Tasman National Park by water.

-Feel like you are living the high life by taking a scenic sailing tour.
+Feel like you are living the high life by taking a scenic sailing tour – find out more on Viator and Tripadvisor.
 You can also take the sea shuttle and aqua-taxi no-nonsense ways of getting straight to the national park over water.
 Play in water by paddle boarding, waterskiing, biscuit rides, banana boat rides and wakeboarding.

 Kayak around the national park’s nooks and crannies, getting close to wildlife along the way.